 The usual deadline for US university applications is January 1st, and students can expect to find out whether they have been admitted by April 1st.
 Many US universities and colleges allow students to apply early - by November 1st - and will let students know if they have been admitted, rejected or wait-listed* by December 15th.

 In addition to the advantage of finding out you have been admitted earlier, an early application also gives students the benefit of being viewed as part of a smaller applicant pool.
 Most US universities will publish figures on the likelihood of an early application improving your chances of admittance.

 Individual universities will offer one or other of three different types of early application, either Early Action, Restrictive Early Action or Early Decision.

 1. Early action (EA) - is non-binding and non-restrictive, meaning students may apply early to as many universities in the US as they choose.
-2. Restrictive early action (REA) (Harvard, Princeton, Stanford and Yale) - is non-binding, but restrictive - meaning students may only apply early to one university.
+2. Restrictive early action (REA) (Harvard, Princeton, Stanford, Yale and Baylor) - is non-binding, but restrictive - meaning students may only apply early to one Private university.
+But students can still apply Early Action to State Universities at the same time as an REA application.
 3. Early decision (ED1) - is binding, meaning if a student is admitted they must immediately withdraw their other applications and attend that university.
 In short, students should only apply early decision to their very top choice university, if it is offered as an option.
 The student, parents and I will all sign an early decision agreement certifying that we understand the terms.
 It should be clear that you only submit one early decision application, but unless otherwise stated on the particular university's website you should be able to submit non-restrictive early action applications at the same time.
 There is a second opportunity to make an early decision application (ED2) in January, with the same rules applying.